 This manual, and the software described in this manual, are copyrighted.
 All rights are reserved.
-No part of this manual or the described software may be copied, reproduced, translated or reduced to any electronic medium or machine-readable form without the prior written consent of Sierra On-Line, Inc.. ® and designate trademarks of, or licensed to Sierra On-Line, Inc. Sierra On-Line, Inc. 1994.
-All rights reserved.
+No part of this manual or the described software may be copied, reproduced, translated or reduced to any electronic medium or machine-readable form without the prior written consent of Sierra On-Line, Inc. ® and/or Mesignate trademarks of, or licensed to Sierra On-Line, Inc. All rights reserved.
+Bellevue, WA 98007.
 Printed in the USA.

-Other Trademarks: QEMM-386TM is a trademark of Quarterdeck Office Systems.
+Other Trademarks: QEMM-396TM is a trademark of Quarterdeck Office Systems.
 IBM®, PC® are trademarks of International Business Machines Corporation.
-Microsoft®, MS-DOS®, WindowsTM, HIMEMT®, are trademarks of Microsoft Corporation.
+Microsoft®, MS-DOS®, WindowsTM, HIMEMTM, are trademarks of Microsoft Corporation.
 Sound Blaster® is a trademark of Creative Labs, Inc. ThrustMaster® and ThrustMaster WCS® are trademarks of ThrustMaster.
 Stacker® is a trademark of Stac Electronics.
 AdLib® is a trademark of AdLib Incorporated.
 Roland®, LAPC-1TM, and MT-32TM are trademarks of Roland Corporation.
 Deluxe Paint® is a trademark of Electronic Arts.
 Officially Licensed product of the NFL Players Association.
 NFL shield is a registered trademark of the NFL.
-Digital Waveform Driver® 1994 by HMI®, Inc. Portions copyright 1984-1990 Faircom Corporation, all rights reserved.
-NFLPA information provided by STATS, Inc. STATSTM is a trademark of Sports Team Analysis and Tracking Systems, Inc.
+Digital Waveform Driver ®1994 by HMI®, Inc. Portions copyright 1984-1996 Faircom Corporation. all rights reserved.
+NFLPA information provided by STATS, Inc. STATSTM is a trademark of Sports Team Analysis and Tracking Systems, Inc. Uses Smacker Video Technology.
+Copyright © 1994 by Invisible, Inc. d.b.a.
+RAD Software.